-- Add the noodles (uncooked) and cook and stir until they are golden brown being careful not to let them burn.
+- Add the noodles (uncooked) and cook and stir until they are golden brown, being careful not to let them burn.

 - Wait 15 minutes and uncover.
 Stir, add the remaining oil and cover again.
 Wait another 5 minutes.
 Try the rice, it should be firm but tender inside.
-If necessary, cover and leave another 5 minutes over very low heat.
+If necessary, cover and simmer another 5 minutes over very low heat.

 - Serve with meat (or seafood), a side dish and beans.